Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

+This approximate solution is only weakly affected by nonlinearity in the higher order terms of \eqref{eq:2}.
+Since the far-field flow $u_0 \gg \rho_0 = \epsilon > 0$ is deep in the supersonic regime, the solution lies on the disconnected ellipsoid of the zero energy surface \eqref{eq:62}; see Fig.~\ref{fig:zero_energy_surface}.
 A favorable comparison of the asymptotic solution \eqref{eq:26} with the numerical solution is shown in Fig.~\ref{fig:small_rho_homoclinics}.
-See sec.~\ref{sec:numerical-solutions} for the numerical details.
-Faint, small amplitude oscillations in the density are visible and these will be explored later in this section.
+Although not visible in Fig.~\ref{fig:small_rho_homoclinics}, a careful examination of the numerical solution reveals small amplitude oscillations in the density.
+These resonant waves will be explored in the next section.

-Higher order corrections can be obtained by successively solving eqs.~\eqref{eq:50} subject to \eqref{eq:70}.
-These are elevation waves in the supersonic regime since $M_0 = |u_0|/\sqrt{\epsilon r_0} \gg 1$.
-They are consistent with the linearized far-field analysis provided $R_\pm = 0$ in eq.~\eqref{eq:16}.
-Nonlinearity only weakly affects the solutions through the higher order corrections.

-Solutions of \eqref{eq:29a} exhibit the conserved {{linearized}} energy { } that constrains the spatial dynamics to an ellipsoidal surface approximating one component eq.~\eqref{eq:62} in the disconnected surface of Fig.~\ref{fig:zero_energy_surface}(d).